Support the production of fertile game bird eggs

 - the appropriate male/female ratios for breeding stocks

-- the likely causes of mortality when breeding gamebirds
+- the likely causes of mortality when breeding game birds

 - the precautions that can be implemented to minimise feather picking and damage caused during fighting